My Verses for Your Motivation

 To my gurus, radiant and kind—

-Through their grace, your heart will find
+Through their grace, may your heart find

-The bliss of Avalokiteshvara’s call:
+The compassion of Avalokiteshvara's call:

-'OṂ MAṆI PADME HŪṂ'—
+OṂ MAṆI PADME HŪṂ—

 Be gentle with yourself, dear Ānanda.